opensearch-project/opensearch-benchmark/docs/command_line_reference.rst

 Examples::

    # provide a directory - Rally searches for a track.json file in this directory
-   # Track name is "app-logs"
+   # Workload name is "app-logs"
    esrally race --track-path=~/Projects/tracks/app-logs
    # provide a file name - Rally uses this file directly
-   # Track name is "syslog"
+   # Workload name is "syslog"
    esrally race --track-path=~/Projects/tracks/syslog.json